AH-64D-Apache-Official-Project/AH-64D/pages/mpd/index.md

 | [PERF](./mpd-perf) | {{check}} | {{check}}

 <sup>1</sup> Not all of these navigations are currently implemented.
 We are currently working on it.

+## Main Menu Screen

+{% include image.html file="mpd/mpd-main-menu.png" alt="" caption="Figure 2: Main Menu Screen for MPDs" %}

+The main menu screen has all the subpages except the DTU and WCA pages.
+Mission and Aircraft pages can be accessed from here and the sidebar is also split up to reflect that.

+The DTU page is accessed from the DMS page.
+The WCA page is accessed from the [ENG](./mpd-eng) page.